 For Adult Students

-Most county vocational-technical school districts offer programs for adults, who are eager to put the skills and knowledge they acquire into practice.
-Programs are highly focused, run 3 to 24 months, and often prepare students for earning industry-valued credentials.
-Connections made in the programs lead to real-world learning experiences and increase job opportunities.
+Most county vocational-technical school districts offer programs for adults.
+These programs are highly focused, run 3 to 24 months, and often lead to industry-valued credentials and connections to increase job opportunities.

-Some students earn as they learn through apprenticeships, and most find flexible day and evening offerings to suit prior work or family commitments.
-Tuition assistance is available for some programs.
+Some students earn as they learn through apprenticeships, and most find flexible day and evening offerings to accommodate prior work or family commitments.

 NJCCVTS Spotlight on Adult Programs